A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks: VISUAL-TEXTUAL SA FRAMEWORK

 \subsubsection{EVALUATION MEASURES}

-Various measures are used to evaluate and compare the model's performance and efficiency.
-Confusion matrices (also known as error matrices or truth tables) are a well-known method for evaluating and summarizing the performance of a classification model.
-This matrix displays the number of properly and wrongly categorized samples identified by a classifier.
+Various measures are utilised to analyse and compare the performance and the efficiency of the model.
+Confusion matrices (also known as error matrices or truth tables) are a well-known method for assessing and analysing the effectiveness of a categorisation model.
+This matrix displays the number of properly and wrongly categorised samples identified by a classifier.
 The abbreviations TP (True Positive), FP (False Positive), FN (False Negative), and TN (True Negative) in the confusion matrix correspond to the following: \begin{itemize} \item TP: Number of instances where the expected class label is positive while the actual class label is correct. \item FP: Number of instances where the expected class label is positive and the actual class label is incorrect. \item FN: Number of instances where the expected class label is negative and the actual class label is incorrect. \item TN: Number of samples where the expected class label is negative and the actual class label is correct. \end{itemize}

-Accuracy, Precision, Recall, and F1-score are regularly used performance assessment metrics by many researchers, that are calculated according to the confusion matrix.
+Accuracy, Recall, Precision and the F1-score are regularly used performance assessment metrics by many researchers, which are determined using the confusion matrix.
 Accuracy is the ratio of accurately predicted instances to the total number of examples.
-Its value is determined using equation \ref{eq:accuracy}.
+Its value is determined using Eq. \ref{eq:accuracy}.

-Precision refers to the total number of correctly expected class labels for each class.
-The precision value is determined using equation \ref{eq:precision}.
+Precision refers to the total number of expected class labels that are correct for each class.
+The precision value is determined using Eq. \ref{eq:precision}.

-Recall value is the weighted average of properly categorized labels for each class.
-This value is determined using equation \ref{eq:recall}.
+Recall value is the weighted average of labels that have been correctly categorized for each class.
+This value is determined using Eq. \ref{eq:recall}.

-F1-score is used to combine precision and recall values in a single measurement.
-This number ranges from 0 to 1, and if the classifier correctly classifies all samples, it delivers a value of 1, indicating a high level of classification success.
-The F1-score value is determined using equation \ref{eq:f1}.
+F1-score is utilized to integrate precision and recall scores into one measurement.
+This number ranges from 0 to 1, and if the classifier properly identifies every sample, it delivers a value of 1, indicating a high level of classification success.
+The F1-score value is determined using Eq. \ref{eq:f1}.